justinisamaker/isamaker/content/blog/bark-tracking/index.md

   // read the value to start off var soundValue = soundSensor.read();

-  // Log the value to see where you need to set the threshold - uncomment this line to debug
+  // Log the value to see where you need to set the threshold–uncomment this line to debug
   //console.log(soundValue);

   // If the sound is higher than the threshold, make the request if(soundValue >= threshold){
-    // Set the current time with my timezone, format the date and time var currentTime = moment().tz("America/Chicago").format('HH:mm:ss - MM/DD/YYYY');
+    // Set the current time with my timezone, format the date and time var currentTime = moment().tz("America/Chicago").format('HH:mm:ss–MM/DD/YYYY');
-    // Use the request library to hit the Sparkfun URL - make sure you replace the applicable parts with your data request('http://data.sparkfun.com/input/[INSERT PUBLIC KEY]?private_key=[INSERT PRIVATE KEY]&soundlevel=' + soundValue + '&localtime=' + currentTime, function(error, response, body){
+    // Use the request library to hit the Sparkfun URL–make sure you replace the applicable parts with your data request('http://data.sparkfun.com/input/[INSERT PUBLIC KEY]?private_key=[INSERT PRIVATE KEY]&soundlevel=' + soundValue + '&localtime=' + currentTime, function(error, response, body){
       console.log(response.statusCode);